 - 5 ounces of wine

-Research has shown that moderate consumption of alcohol may actually have positive health benefits, including lowering your risk for cardiovascular disease and stroke.
+According to the Mayo Clinic, moderate consumption of alcohol may actually have positive health benefits, including lowering your risk for cardiovascular disease and stroke.
 However, research has also demonstrated that more is not better.
-In fact, people who drink too much often increase their risk for health problems, including cardiovascular disease, liver disease, and cancer.
-(NIAAA)
+According to the NIAAA, people who drink too much often increase their risk for health problems, including cardiovascular disease, liver disease, and cancer.

-An important note: Don’t start drinking as a way to prevent future health problems.
-Research suggests that people who do not drink but decide to start drinking for the health benefits do not actually receive those benefits.
+Don’t start drinking as a way to prevent future health problems.
 In other words, if you don’t drink now, don’t start.

-- Understanding Alcohol Use Disorders and Their Treatment.
+- Understanding alcohol use disorders and their treatment.
 (2012, March).
-American Psychological Association.
-Retrieved May 25, 2012, from http://www.apa.org/helpcenter/alcohol-disorders.aspx
+Retrieved from http://www.apa.org/helpcenter/alcohol-disorders.aspx

 See a list of possible causes in order from the most common to the least.